waku-org/specs/standards/core/rln-contract.md

 | _ErasedAwaitsWithdrawal_ | No                       |
 | _Erased_                 | No                       |

-Memberships MUST NOT be transferable to a different Ethereum address******.
+The holder assigned blockchian address MUST NOT be transferable to a different blockchain address.
-A user MAY use one Ethereum address to manage multiple memberships.
+A user MAY use one blockchain address to manage multiple memberships.
 A user MAY use one Waku node[^1] to manage multiple memberships.

 [^1]: No Waku implementation supports managing multiple memberships from one node (as of August 2024).